-We have limited parking at UniLodge Canterbury, although we cannot guarantee that we will be able to provide facilities to every car-owning resident.
+We have limited parking at UniLodge Canterbury.
+We cannot guarantee that we will be able to provide facilities to every car-owning resident.

 All cars onsite must have a current WoF and Registration and a valid UniLodge parking permit.
+Permits can be requested after the residential contract has been accepted.